nulloslabs/nullos/README.md

 # NullOS

-A secure, fast and private hobby OS.
+A secure, fast and privacy-focused hobby OS.

 ## ✨ Features